The Anders Björkman Malaria Project - Malaria treatment and control

-Malaria causes approx 1 million deaths each year
+Malaria causes approx half a million deaths each year

 3,3 billion people live in areas of malaria transmission

-Malaria costs are estimated to be 12 billion USD per year in Africa alone
+Malaria societal costs are estimated to be 12 billion USD per year in Africa alone

 The symptoms of malaria are fever, headache, muscle/joint pain and fatigue.
 If the disease is not cured it will lead to severe malaria, which if left untreated may be lethal.